Leo-System/School-Tasks-Automation/README.md

     - This Librarie is used to automate the actions on the computer, so the code do the asking part for the user;

 2. __Pyperclip__:
     - This library is used in the cases that the code will write down some text that contains somethings that the user has writed, this is done so pyperclip copy the text containing the users entries and PyAutoGui do a "ctrl + v" comand.
-This is done because, if the user insert something with special carachter when the code will write it down it will write the special carchters, unlike "pyautogui.write()" that cannot write special carachters.
+This is done because, if the user insert something with special carachter when the code will write it down it will write the special carchters, unlike `pyautogui.write()` that cannot write special carachters.

 3. __time__:
     - This library is used in some cases to make the code stop, so it can wait something, like the browser open or the ai say something.